User37som/libbitcoin/bx stealth shared.md

 ```
 Through the public exchange of public keys two parties can obtain a shared secret.
 The secret is unlocked by each only through possession of the private key corresponding to the exchanged public key.

 In stealth terminology the **scan** secret is created by the receiver and the **ephemeral** secret is created by the spender.
 The scan secret can be safely reused and the ephemeral secret should be unique for each payment.
-Each secret (or private key) has a derivable public key.
+Each secret is a private key and has a derivable public key.
 ### Example 1
 scan secret, ephemeral public key
 ```sh